OGGM/oggm/docs/pitfalls.rst

 reasonable, they are unlikely to be the ones yielding the best results at the global scale, and even more unlikely at regional or local scales.
-In particular, in the absence of sliding parameter, it is recommended to set :math:`A` to a larger value to compensate for this missing process.
+In particular, in the absence of sliding parameter, it is recommended to set :math:`A` to a higher value to compensate for this missing process (effectively making ice "less stiff").

-There is a way to calibrate :math:`A` for the ice thickness inversion procedure based on observations of ice thickness.
-This does not mean that this :math:`A` can be applied unchanged to the forward model, unfortunately.
+There is a way to calibrate :math:`A` for the ice thickness inversion procedure based on observations of ice thickness (see `this blog post<https://oggm.org/2018/05/21/g2ti/>`_ for an example).
+Unfortunately, this does not mean that this calibrated :math:`A` can be applied as is to the forward model.
-At the global scale, a value in the range of [1.1-1.5] times the default value gives estimates close to [Farinotti_etal_2019]_.
+At the global scale, a value in the range of [1.1-1.5] times the default value gives volume estimates close to [Farinotti_etal_2019]_.
 At regional scale, these values can differ, with a value closer to a factor 3 e.g. for the Alps.
-Note that this depends on other variables as well, such as precipitation estimates (which affect the mass turnover).
+Note that this depends on other variables as well, such as solid precipitation amounts (i.e: mass turnover).

 Finally, note that a change in :math:`A` has a very strong influence for values close to the default value, but this influences reduces to the